 Camps Bay is where the Hollywood set on location in Cape Town comes to play, making it the perfect holiday spot for you too.

-Most of the luxury self-catering holiday accommodation options you will find in Camps Bay are blessed with beautiful sea views.
+Most of the luxury self-catering holiday vacation rentals in Camps Bay are blessed with beautiful sea views.
 Holidaymakers will find it ideal to be in close proximity to the beach, bars and restaurants.

 Luxury self-catering apartments in Camps Bay